edwardslab-wustl/dxm/README.md

 <chr> <position1> <position2> <regionName> <fractionalMethylation> <coverage>

 ### Input file format notes:
+chr - chromosome.
+Note that this field is not used and can be set to anything.

 regionName - please make unique name for each region tested (e.g. gene name)

 position1,position2 - e.g., a genomic coordinate.
 Please provide as integer.